Alaa-abdulridha/SerpScan/README.md

 2. cd SerpScan
 3. chmod 777 install.sh
 4. ./install.sh

+## Docker

+Copy the commaand and use it for docker.

+docker run -it alaa0x2/serpscan:latest php /usr/src/SerpScan/start.php -d domain.com -t html

 - You should add your SerpApi Key to the conf.php file
 - You can grab your key from [serpapi](https://serpapi.com/)